Arts Council of Wales (Cyngor Celfyddydau Cymru)

 Key Takeaways for Grant Writers

-• Align with the six principles - especially nurturing talent, transformation, widening engagement, Welsh language, and climate justice
+• Align with the six principles - especially creativity, transformation, widening engagement, Welsh language, climate justice, and nurturing talent

-• Demonstrate partnership working - ACW expects collaboration with other individuals/organizations
+• Demonstrate partnership working - ACW expects collaboration with other individuals/organisations, particularly for Arts, Health and Wellbeing Fund

-• Show progression impact - clearly articulate career/organizational development benefits
+• Show progression impact - clearly articulate career/organisational development benefits

 • Include Welsh language elements where appropriate - this is a strategic priority